Platon Lechitsky: World War I

 Fighting in the mountains is significantly different from action in the open field.
-Therefore, Platon Alekseevich issued an order that said: "A frontal attack in the mountains leads to huge losses and still does not give a decisive result, why in all cases rounds should be used and sufficient forces."
+Therefore, Lechitsky issued an order that said: "A frontal attack in the mountains leads to huge losses and still does not give a decisive result, why in all cases rounds should be used and sufficient forces."
 Thanks to this tactic, in the battles of 16–18 March near Khotyn, the 2nd and 3rd cavalry corps defeated the Austro-German army group Marshal, which allowed the 9th army to occupy part of the southern Carpathian passes.

 A successful attack was prevented by the German Gorlitsky breakthrough, which forced the Russian Army to retreat.
-The victorious march of the German army of Mackensen for some time was suspended by the cavalry of the 9th army, commanded by the legendary Count F.A.
+The victorious march of the German army of Mackensen was suspended by the cavalry of the 9th army, commanded by the legendary Count F.A.
 Keller.
 The cavalry broke through the defences of the Austrians and went to the Prut River, taking the cities of Snyatyn, Kolomyia, and Chernivtsi.

 Nevertheless, the general rollback of the front continued.
 Against his background, the 9th Army showed great restraint.
-Having given the Austrians only the Chernivtsi region, she managed to keep her front.
+Having given the Austrians only the Chernivtsi region, the Army managed to keep its front.
 Moreover, by transferring reinforcements to neighbours, Lechitsky's army tried to hold down the enemy with constant counterattacks to prevent him from transferring his troops to other sectors of the front.
-During the attack of 19–24 May 1915 on the Prut River, the 30th Army Corps of Andrei Zayonchkovski took 1,5 thousand prisoners.
-This glorious cause could be successfully developed, but the commander in chief of the armies of the front N.I.
+During the attack of 19–24 May 1915 on the Prut River, the 30th Army Corps of Andrei Zayonchkovski took 1500 prisoners.
+This cause could be successfully developed, but the commander in chief of the armies of the front N.I.
 Ivanov, contrary to the arguments of Lechitsky, ordered to retreat to the Dniester.

-During its 4-month retreat, the 9th Army nevertheless took about 70 thousand prisoners, the award for which became the Order of the White Eagle with swords for Lechitsky.
-In mid-October, the location of the 9th Army was visited by Emperor Nicholas II, who travelled around the front army and showed his commander 9.
+During its four-month retreat, the 9th Army nevertheless took about 70000 prisoners, the award for which became the Order of the White Eagle with swords for Lechitsky.
+In mid-October, the location of the 9th Army was visited by Emperor Nicholas II.

-In early March 1916 Lechitsky fell ill with lobar pneumonia.
+In early March 1916, Lechitsky fell ill with lobar pneumonia.
 He was treated by Julius Osipovich Manasevich, the future personal doctor of General Brusilov.
-Emperor Nicholas II during the next detour of the front visited the sick Lechitsky at the army headquarters in Kamenetz-Podolsk on 30 March 1916.
+During the next detour of the front, Emperor Nicholas II visited the sick Lechitsky at the army headquarters in Kamenetz-Podolsk on 30 March 1916.

-The name of P. A. Lechitsky thundered throughout the country in the days of the Lutsk ("Brusilovsky") breakthrough (May–September 1916).
-Today, this operation is traditionally associated only with the name of General Brusilov.
-Sometimes the name of General Kaledin is recalled.
-Practically nobody remembers the name of Lechitsky, another co-creator of one of the glorious deeds of the Great War.